A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Related Work

 With the growing adoption of LLMs across various domains, numerous works have emerged to explore their applications.
-We review related surveys that intersect most closely with the topic of LLM-based software vulnerability detection.
+In this section, we discuss related works, covering related SLRs and surveys that intersect most closely with the topic of LLM-based software vulnerability detection, as well as works focusing on vulnerability datasets.